jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - a technique where certain characters in an URL are replaced with an ASCII code [^27]
   - in URLs can only use standard 128-character ASCII set (single-byte UTF-8 codes) [^18]
     - if not part of the standard set, might be misinterpreted (e.g., `%`, ` `, `'`, `"`, `#`, `<`, `>`, `[`, `]`, `~`, etc.), or reserved (e.g., `&`, `/`, `?`, `:`, `@`) then it must be encoded

+#### **WebRTC**
+- (Web Real-time Communications)
+- a collection of standards, protocols, and APIs available in most modern web browsers to facilitate the creation of real-time communication functionality within the browser (allows browser to act as a node within a P2P communication network) [^40]
+  - uses UDP at the Transport layer
+  - adds protocols to improve reliability, security, congestion and flow control
+    - session establishment and maintenance (STUN, TURN, ICE)
+    - security (DTLS)
+    - reliability (SRTP, SCTP)

 #### **Web server**
 - typically a server that responds to requests for static assets: files, images, css, javascript, etc. - requests that don't require any data processing [^24] (see also [Application Server](#application-server))